Ruth Hollick: Education and personal life

 Her professional partner, Dorothy Izard, was also her life partner.

-In 1950 Hollick and Izard embarked on their first overseas travel, visiting relatives and touring the UK.
-On their return they moved to Heidelberg.

 Photography career

 There is evidence that Hollick was experimenting with photography in a home darkroom by 1907.
 The following year, she set herself up as a freelance photographer who toured rural areas of the state of Victoria, making portraits of families, especially children.
 She worked mostly outdoors in natural light with a field camera.

-By World War I, she had shifted into studio photography, initially working out of her parents' house in Moonee Ponds and later moving into Mina Moore's former studio in the Auditorium Building downtown, subsequently expanding still further into Chartres House.
+By World War I, Hollick had shifted into studio photography, initially working out of her parents' house in Moonee Ponds and later moving into Mina Moore's former studio in the Auditorium Building downtown, subsequently expanding still further into Chartres House.

+Style

 It was in this period that Hollick developed a reputation for skillful use of both natural and studio lighting and for stylish compositions, often setting her subjects against plain backgrounds.
 She specialized in portraits of society figures and celebrities, as well as fashion photography for use in advertisements.
 For example, she took several pictures of the British aviator Amy Johnson on her 1930 world tour, including the official Australian portrait.